hmrc/customs-view-and-amend-acceptance-tests/README.md

 Security and Accessibility tests
 The accessibility and ZAP tests are run as part of Jenkins job.
 We can get the latest reports from the corresponding acceptance-tests customs-cash-account-acceptance-tests job.

-#### Running the tests against a test environment

-To run the tests against an environment set the corresponding `host` environment property as specified under `<env>.host.services` in the [application.conf](/src/test/resources/application.conf).

-For example, to execute the `run_tests.sh` script against QA  environment using Chrome remote-webdriver

-    ./run_tests.sh qa remote-chrome

-## Installing local driver binaries

-This project supports UI test execution using Firefox (Geckodriver) and Chrome (Chromedriver) browsers.

-See the `drivers/` directory for some helpful scripts to do the installation work for you.
-They should work on both Mac and Linux by running the following command:

-    ./installGeckodriver.sh <operating-system> <driver-version>
-    or
-    ./installChromedriver <operating-system> <driver-version>

-- *<operating-system>* defaults to **linux64**, however it also supports **macos**
-- *<driver-version>* defaults to **0.21.0** for Gecko/Firefox, and the latest release for Chrome.
-You can, however, however pass any version available at the [Geckodriver](https://github.com/mozilla/geckodriver/tags) or [Chromedriver](http://chromedriver.storage.googleapis.com/) repositories.

-**Note 1:** *You will need to ensure that you have a recent version of Chrome and/or Firefox installed for the later versions of the drivers to work reliably.*

-**Note 2** *These scripts use sudo to set the right permissions on the drivers so you will likely be prompted to enter your password.*

 ### Scalafmt
 This repository uses [Scalafmt](https://scalameta.org/scalafmt/), a code formatter for Scala.
 The formatting rules configured for this repository are defined within [.scalafmt.conf](.scalafmt.conf).